Sleep is possibly the most crucial aspect to address in the beginning of your health journey.

-Sleep problems may be induced by a wide-range of factors, including psychological stress, gut dysbiosis, inflammatory problems and toxins, amongst others.
+Sleep problems may be induced by a wide-range of factors, including psychological stress, gut dysbiosis (bacterial imbalance), inflammatory problems and toxins, among others.
 When dealing with any health concern, it is vital to ensure that you find a solution to your sleep problems early on.

 Practical steps during the day: